top of page

 Saskia Holleman 1971

 We do not show you this pamphlet in order to (re)start a popular discussion about politics and populism.
 That would be too easy.
-Nor do we show this fifty-year-old pamphlet to be punished by Mark Zuckerberg again; the author of this post was already banned twice for a week from Facebook after showing this pamphlet from the early '70s(!).
-No, we merely show it to illustrate the topic of our post, namely: Are the women of Frisia free?
+Nor do we show this fifty-year-old pamphlet to be punished by Mark Zuckerberg again; the author of this blog post was already banned twice for a week from Facebook after showing this pamphlet from the early '70s.
+That is more than fifty year back when nudity was fine.
+An illustration of how the Big Tech stimulates a new era of perplexity.
+No, we merely show it to illustrate the topic of our blog post, namely: Are the women of Frisia free?
 More precisely, did women have a more equal position in (early) Frisian society?
 Regularly, Frisians claim women always held a strong position in their society, suggesting that Frisians have a more feminine, non-macho culture.
 Is this true or false?

 fLtR Margaretha, Sjoukje and Recha

-We can, of course, put an end to the whole discussion whether or not Frisian women held a strong(er) position, by highlighting the statue Ús Mem in the town of Leeuwarden. Ús Mem, ‘our mother’ in the Mid-Frisian language, is a huge statue of a Frisian Holland cow (check our post Golden Calves, or bursting udders on bony legs?).
+We can, of course, put an end to the whole discussion whether or not Frisian women held a strong(er) position, by highlighting the statue Ús Mem in the town of Leeuwarden. Ús Mem, ‘our mother’ in the Mid-Frisian language, is a huge statue of a Friesian-Holland cow.
+Check our blog post Golden Calves, or bursting udders on bony legs? for more about Friesian dairy cattle.
 It's a much-praised breed.
 Sadly, it's nearly extinct nowadays.
-How weird, and therefore convincing, such a statue might be, it would be too easy for this post to settle the matter this way.
+How weird, and therefore convincing, such a statue might be, it would be too easy for this blog post to settle the matter this way.
 Additionally, every scholar would only follow the example of the Exodus leader Moses in the Sinai desert, and throw his (e-)tablets against this new cow statue, because such a theory would not only be blasphemy but also unsubstantiated.

 So, let’s dig a bit deeper in the Frisian fat clay.